Minerals

-Minerals and Your Health
+Common Mineral Deficiencies and Your Health

-We should obtain balanced levels of minerals and vitamins from our food, but this does not occur because our food is stripped of its nutrients in processing ando ur food is grown in soil that is depleted of minerals and vitamins.
-Soil is destroyed with chemical fertilizers, insecticides, overuse of soil, etc., which makes our society more deficient everyday.
+We should obtain balanced levels of minerals and vitamins from our food, but this does not occur because our food is stripped of its nutrients in processing and our food is grown in soil that is depleted of minerals and vitamins.
+Soil is destroyed with chemical fertilizers, insecticides, overuse of soil, etc., which makes our society more deficient every day.

-Minerals work as building blocks for our bones, muscles, teeth, nerves, connective tissue and body fluids.
+Minerals work as building blocks for our bones, muscles, teeth, nerves, connective tissue, and body fluids.
 They are cofactors to enzymes that speed up the biochemical reactions required by the body to function effectively and are also cofactors with vitamins.
 Each vitamin needs a specific one to make it work.
 Vitamins can’t be utilized if minerals are not present.
 Therefore, if you’re taking vitamin supplementation without the proper mineral balance in your body, it is useless.

 Minerals are necessary for every biochemical process and activity of the body.
 They are responsible for maintaining the (pH) balance of the body, proper cellular metabolism, nerve conduction, muscle function, organ function, hormonal secretion of glands, digestive competence.
-They are also necessary for activation and utilization of amino acids, carbohydrates, enzymes, fats, oils, phytochemicals, proteins, sugars, and vitamins, providing nutrients into our cells, and removing wastes from all cells, tissues, fluids, glands and organs.
-They provide structure and function for the hair, skin, nails and five senses.
-They are essential to the anti-oxidation process and protect us from toxic heavy metals, such as mercury, cadmium, aluminum, arsenic, and lead.

 Most of us know that osteoporosis is linked to a deficiency in calcium, but most are not aware that diabetes and hypoglycemia are connected to chromium, and vanadium and that cancer and heart disease are connected to selenium and copper.
-Anxiety and depression are linked to selenium, magnesium and many others.
+Anxiety and depression are linked to copper, selenium, magnesium, and many others.
 Muscle pain and spasms are connected to magnesium.

 The list of symptoms that can develop as a result of deficiency is vast, but here are some of the most common: